emikes919/eddymikes_blog/_posts/2023-05-04-man-learns-to-code-at-tender-age-of-31.md

 - [Reflections](#reflections)
 - [Resources](#resources)

-My hand trembled with anticipation as it hovered over the <code>enter</code> key.
+My hand trembled with anticipation as it hovered over the `enter` key.

 Six weeks of hard work had led to this moment.

 Sickened by months of manual Excel work, I had finally cobbled together a bloated code file that <em>might</em> be smart enough to do all of that mind-numbing work for me.

-Emerging from hundreds of lines of code and countless squashed bugs, I found myself playing chicken with the <code>enter</code> key.
+Emerging from hundreds of lines of code and countless squashed bugs, I found myself playing chicken with the `enter` key.

 I'd come too far to back down, too far to cower back into the depths of manual data crunching.
 There was only one thing left to do: